Bulletproof vest: Canada

 In all Canadian provinces except for Alberta, British Columbia and Manitoba, it is legal to wear and to purchase body armour such as ballistic vests.
 Under the laws of these provinces, it is illegal to possess body armour without a license (unless exempted) issued by the provincial government.

-Nova Scotia has passed similar laws, but they are not yet in force.
+As of February 2019, Nova Scotia allows "only those who require such armour due to their employment" to keep and use body armor, such as police and corrections officers, citing the use of body armor by criminals.

 According to the Body Armour Control Act of Alberta which came into force on June 15, 2012, any individual in possession of a valid firearms licence under the Firearms Act of Canada can legally purchase, possess and wear body armour.